Big Moose Lake

 BIG MOOSE LAKE CAMPSITES:

 Almost all traffic arriving at Big Moose Lake comes from BWCA Entry Point 8 - Moose River South, which is a bit over two miles up the Moose River from the northwest corner of the lake.
-Few paddlers make the long portage from either Cummings Lake or Duck Lake.
+Few paddlers make the long portages from either Cummings Lake or Duck Lake.
 Both of these long portages are rugged.
 The Moose River South entry point only allows one permit per day.
-The campsite on the north end of the lake is often taken by people hiking the Big Moose Trail.
+The campsite on the north end of the lake is sometimes taken by people hiking the Big Moose Trail.
+BWCA Entry Point 8 is by far the easiest way to get to this lake, as other routes all involves long and difficult portages.

 The north end of Big Moose Lake still has virgin stands of big pine missed by logging operations.
 Some of these big trees can be seen along the Big Moose Trail.

 Harry Homer, Sr. had logging operations near the south end of Big Moose Lake, along the Cummings Lake portage around 1941-42 and probably for several years after.
+Homer Lake is named after him.
 Some of the tracts were also owned by the Oliver Iron Mining Company.
-Most of these logs were hauled out of the forest along a winter logging road that existed just east of Big Moose Lake (the road traveled over the existing marshland in that area).
-Some of the very last logging operations to occur in the newly formed BWCA took place just northwest of Big Moose Lake in 1978 and 1979.
-A 160 acre tract of forest was clear cut during that period.
+Most of these logs were hauled out of the forest along a winter logging road that existed just east of Big Moose Lake (the road traveled over the existing marshland in that area) (Heinselman, 1999).

 The forest fire occurring in the 1755-59 period was one of the largest historical fires on record for the BWCA.
-It burned nearly 165,000 acres.
+It burned nearly 165,000 acres (Heinselman, 1999).

 Big Moose is a large lake, but is only 23 feet deep.
 Therefore most of its water is in the productive littoral zone, the area of a lake that is both shallow enough and also gets sufficient light to support rooted plants.
 Therefore it is good habitat for many species of animals (including fish).
 Fishing in this lake is consistently good, especially for walleye.